FJsc: (Extended) Featherweight Java smart compiler

 The first time a source file is compiled,

-FJsc
+FJsc generates

 a

-file containing a minimal
+.tc file containing a minimal

 set of type constraints needed for generating the corresponding .